lukechampine/ply/README.md

 Fortunately, it is usually possible to reorder the chain such that `reverse` is the first or last method.
-In the above, we know that `morph` doesn't affect the length of the slice, so we can move `reverse` to the end and the result will be the same.
-Ply can't perform this reordering automatically though: methods may have side effects that the programmer is relying upon.
+In the above, we know that `morph` doesn't affect the length or order of the slice, so we can move `reverse` to the end and the result will be the same.
+Ply can't perform this reordering automatically
+though: methods may have side effects that the programmer is relying upon.

 Side effects are also problematic because pipelining can change the number of times a function is called.
 For example, in this expression: